 See costs in your area Start Here - Enter Your Zip Code

-Thus, the low-end of the above pricing range is appropriate for most low-end, G-60 corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.
+Thus, the very low-end of the above pricing range is appropriate for most low-end, G-60 corrugated and ribbed metal roofs with exposed fasteners, while the higher cost is typically associated with metal shingles, stone-coated steel tiles, and standing seam metal roofs. — The prices tend to increase in that order.